Qedarites: Achaemenid period

-Later, after the Egyptian king Teos was overthrown by Nectanebo II in 358 BC, he passed through the territory of the Qedarites to flee to the court of Artaxerxes II.
+Later, after the Egyptian king Teos was overthrown by Nectanebo II in 358 BCE, he passed through the territory of the Qedarites to flee to the court of Artaxerxes II.

-After the Achaemenid Artaxerxes III's reconquest of Egypt in 343 BC, he placed Phoenicia and Arabia under the authority of a single satrap, removed Gaza from their territories and made it part of the Achaemenid province of Palestine and Phoenicia, and might possibly have abolished the political independence of Qedar itself.
+After the Achaemenid Artaxerxes III's reconquest of Egypt in 343 BCE, he placed Phoenicia and Arabia under the authority of a single satrap, removed Gaza from their territories and made it part of the Achaemenid province of Palestine and Phoenicia, and might possibly have abolished the political independence of Qedar itself.